benheb/d3-map-generator/readme.md

 - Run `grunt` for building and `grunt server` for preview

 ### United States Generator
-- Run: yo d3-geo:d3-states "states"
+- Run: yo d3-geo:d3-states
 - Run `grunt` for building and `grunt server` for preview

-### Configuration List
+### Configuration Options
 When generating a new map, the d3-geo generator will give a number of default options:
 - Map name